collabnix/dockerlabs/kubernetes/microk8s/README.md

 InfluxDB is running at http://127.0.0.1:8080/api/v1/namespaces/kube-system/services/monitoring-influxdb:http/proxy

 ```

-# find ip of your vm and replace with your monitoring servives
+# Verifying IP Address of VM instance & Replacing with your Monitoring servives

 ```

 Kubernetes master is running at http://192.168.64.3:8080